Efficient reduced-rank methods for Gaussian processes with eigenfunction expansions: Introduction

-and where the~$\alpha_i$'s are IID~$\cN(0,1)$ random variables.
+and where the~$\alpha_i$'s are IID normal random variables.
 Each of the eigenfunctions therefore satisfies the relationship

 For the sake of convenience, in what follows we will always assume that the eigenfunctions~$\phi_i$ have been ordered according to the magnitude of the corresponding eigenvalue:~$\lambda_1 \geq \lambda_2 \geq \lambda_3 \geq \ldots$.
 Furthermore, we will assume that the covariance kernel is square-integrable on~$D \times D$, and therefore that the integral operator~$\cK$ is bounded and compact when acting on square integrable functions.
 This situation covers most widely used covariance kernels~\cite{riesz1955}.
 The above reformulation is valid for all $x \in D$, and the infinite expansion in terms of the~$\phi_i$'s can be truncated depending on the desired accuracy in approximating the covariance function (in the least-squares sense).
+We refer to KL-expansion~\eqref{765} truncated at $m$ terms to be the order-$m$ KL-expansion

 The KL-expansion has several advantages over other low-rank compression techniques, a primary advantage being that it provides the optimal compression of a Gaussian process in the~$L^2$ sense and can be performed independent of the distribution of sample points of the process.
 In particular, if $f$ is a mean-zero Gaussian process on an interval $[a, b] \subset \R$ with covariance function $k$, then \emph{any} order-$m$ reduced-rank approximation of the form

 where the $g_i$'s are fixed basis functions and $\alpha_i$'s are IID $\cN(0, 1)$ random variables, has an effective covariance kernel~$k_n$ defined by